GHOREPANI – POONHILL

 What kind of accommodation and meals are available during the trek?

-The Poonhill trek reaches a maximum altitude of 3,210 meters (Poonhill Viewpoint), which is relatively low compared to high-altitude treks.
+The Ghorepani Poonhill trek reaches a maximum altitude of 3,210 meters (Poonhill Viewpoint), which is relatively low compared to high-altitude treks.
 While the risk of altitude sickness is minimal, it is recommended to stay hydrated and take breaks when needed.

-Essential items for the Poonhill trek include:
+Essential items for the Ghorepani Poonhill trek include:

 Reviews